Phones · Resale guide

 |---|---|---|

-Note that higher storage variants (e.g., 256GB vs 128GB) will command prices at the higher end of these ranges.
+Prices can also vary slightly based on the storage variant (128GB vs 256GB).
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Samsung Galaxy M55 in 2026